gemma-butcher/ms4/README.md

 1. As a user interested in browsing, I expect to see items that are interesting and compatable with each other.
 0. As a user interested in cameras and accessories, I expect to find cameras and accessories in relevant categories.
 0. As a user interested in
-0. As an industry professional, I expect to find a professional equiptment in a relevant category so as to save time browsing and find what i need.
+0. As an industry professional, I expect to find a professional equipment in a relevant category so as to save time browsing and find what i need.
 0. I expect to be able to use tags and badges to find my way around categories.
 0. As a user shopping online, I expect to see menus and navigation that follow precedents set by other shopping sites.
 0. As a user looking through the items, I expect clear labels as to what kind of item it is and the stock of the said item.